 ‘To me, the co-op is like a member of our family.
 Knowing that we support an organization that shares the same values is important.
 One way I can show my support is by using my leadership, food background, and business skills to serve on the board of directors to help ensure that the co-op will continue to serve the community, now and in the future.’

--Alex Slichter, TCCP Board president
+-Alex Slichter, TCCP Board President Emeritus

 The Wedge and Linden Hills Co-ops, Wedge Table, and Co-op Partners Warehouse are governed by an elected Board of Directors.
 In 2017’s consolidation of the Wedge & Linden Hills co-ops to become Twin Cities Co-op Partners (TCCP), the Wedge & Linden Hills boards each independently elected three individuals to move forward to the new board.
 That group of six individuals then recommended a seventh board seat, along with a chair emeritus position.
 In 2018, the chair emeritus position expired, and the board recommended an eighth board seat.
 The Board meets regularly and reports on the state of TCCP at its Annual Meeting every autumn.